openshift/enhancements/enhancements/installer/aws-custom-region-and-endpoints.md

 2. Configure each individual cluster operator
 There are five cluster operators that would need to be configured namely, cluster-kube-controller-manager, cluster-ingress-operator, cluster-machine-api-operator, cluster-image-registry-operator, cluster-credential-operator.
 There might be more operators like cluster-network-operator that might require access to the AWS APIs in the future to control the security group rules.
 Also various OLM operators that interact with AWS APIs will need their own configuration.
 Configuring all these separately is not a great UX for installer and a user who wants to modify the cluster to use API endpoints as day-2 operation.

+3. AWS has a `cloud.conf` file as mentioned in [upstream docs][k8s-cloud-conf] which is logically already an API supported and the file format already represents the canonical representation of this information.
+The cloud configuration doesn't translate well to what most of the OpenShift operators need to configure the clients for cloud APIs.
+The cloud config includes a lot more information than just configuring the clients like instance prefixes for LBs, information about the vpc, subnets etc. which the operators operators don't need.
+These values in the configuration makes it very difficult to abstract away information which most of the operators do not need.
+Secondly, if there ends up an special configuration required to configure the OpenShift operators for a cloud, we will end up conflicting with kube-cloud-controller code to make the ask valid as since it's purpose upstream is to configure k8s-cloud-controllers only.

 ### Cluster Kube Cloud Config Operator

 Since various kubernetes components like the kube-apiserver, kubelet (machine-config-operator), kube-controller-manager, cloud-controller-managers use the `.spec.cloudConfig` Config Map reference from the global `Infrastructure` configuration for cloud provider specific configurations.
 Introduction of new controller `cluster-kube-cloud-config-operator` allows performing the task of stitching the custom endpoints with the rest of the cloud config, such that all the kubernetes components can continue to directly consume a Config Map for configuration.